wy-go/wy-go.github.io/index.md

 I am a second-year PhD at [UIUC CS](https://siebelschool.illinois.edu/), advised by Prof. [Brighten Godfrey](https://pbg.cs.illinois.edu/).
 I’ve also had the privilege of working with Prof. [Charith Mendis](https://charithmendis.com/).

 My research interests lie in computer systems, machine learning, and the intersection between the two areas.
-My goal is to build practical and efficient systems (including machine learning and other emerging large-scale workloads).
-My recent research focuses on applying Machine Learning to System Design.
+I've built practical and efficient systems for machine learning (Sys4ML).
+My recent research focuses on applying machine learning to systems design (ML4Sys).

+I’m excited about opportunities where ML not only outperforms traditional heuristics but also unlocks system designs once unimaginable.
+From advancing ML techniques--such as explainability and eﬃciency--to designing next-generation system architecture integrating ML, I hope ML advancements will drive continuous progress in computer systems, much like Moore’s Law fueled decades of progress.

 I'm part of [LDOS](https://ldos.utexas.edu/), where we are building the next-generation Machine Learning-based Operating System to drive computing infrastructure toward high efficiency and performance.

 ## News
 - [Oct.
 2024] I gave a talk on optimizing TGNN training and inference at UIUC compiler seminar. [[video](https://drive.google.com/file/d/1EVc_OBqyg3itZP3mvbkEruCM58y1o5qe/view)]